NomicFoundation/hardhat-vscode/docs/codebase.md

 Our model for these handlers is designed in a way that we can associate them to errors based on their code.
 This code is either the error code returned by solc (e.g. 1878 - license identifier missing), or the framework adapter's specified code on the file-specific error raised while building a compilation (e.g. 411 hardhat's library not installed).

+### Indexing

+During the initialization phase of the server, we run the indexing process.
+This involves the following steps:

+- Scanning workspace folders for projects: each registered project adapter is called to scan a list of directories and return project instances.
+- Initializing projects: each found project is initialized sequentially.
+Initialization logic is specific to each project adapter.
+- Scanning for solidity files: `fast-glob` is used to find all `.sol` files.
+- Associating each solidity file to a project: for each found file, each project instance is tested to check wether the file belongs to them or not.
+Project adapters have priorities to determine which one should be assigned in case multiple of them claim that a file belongs to them.
+A file will be given the default `projectless` project instance if no othe project claims the file.
+- Analyzing local source files: from the previous step, some source files are marked as local.
+This concept means that they are the project's main source files, and not libraries or vendored files.
+Only local sources are initially analyzed for optimization purposes, since analysis takes up significant amount of time.
+It's important to note that analysis crawls the files, so libraries are also analyzed if they are imported directly or indirectly from a local source.
+Non-local files will be analysed as soon as a language server action happens against them.

 ### Framework abstraction

 There are some processes that involve parts of logic that change depending on the framework being used on a project.
 Examples of this are building a solc input, resolving a given import, giving custom completions, among others.